shariq1989/cookbook/content/recipe/cucumber_avo_tom_salad.md

 +++
-title = "Cucumber, Avocado, and Tomato Salad" date = "2021-05-03" description = "This salad is loaded with herbs, juicy tomato, crisp cucumber, and creamy avocado.
+title = "Cucumber, Avocado, and Tomato Salad with Lime" date = "2021-05-03" description = "This salad is full of herbs, juicy tomato, crisp cucumber, and creamy avocado.
 The addition of olive oil and lime makes for a perfect light salad or side dish to any meal." tags = [
     "sides",
     "vegan",